 In order for this to work, the pressure inside the canister must be greater than the pressure outside.

 However, as the canister temperature drops below freezing, its internal pressure starts to drop until this is no longer the case and the burner sputters and goes out.

 This is because butane stops vaporising at 0.5 degrees Celsius (its boiling point).

 Unlike butane, however, propane continues vaporising even in very cold temperatures (down to minus 42 degrees Celsius).
 This has some interesting implications for cold weather performance.

 Propane burns off at a disproportionate rate in temperatures below freezing.
-As the remaining butane/propane mixture shifts increasingly toward butane, less and less fuel vaporises until eventually the pressure in the canister drops below what is require to continue feeding the stove.
+As the remaining butane/propane mixture shifts increasingly toward just butane, less and less fuel vaporises until eventually the pressure in the canister drops below what is required to continue feeding the stove.
 This means that a brand new fuel canister may work for a while in sub-freezing conditions, but can stop working long before the canister is empty.